sachagavino/radprocess/docs/source/introduction.rst

 What is radprocess?
 =================
-Radprocess is a package meant to help users convert RAMSES output for postprocessing.
+Radprocess is a package built around pymses to help use RAMSES outputs for post-processing with RADMC3D and POLARIS.

 Copyright
 =========